computerdotcom1/WHSTechNotes/journal.md

 # DECEMBER 16, 2024

 Am I looking forward to winter break?
 Yeah just a little, gives me a geniune break from everything

+# JANUARY 8, 2025

+What did I enjoy learning about more? --- Just relearning what I used to learn about coding, for sure.

+What new would I like to learn?
+Probably more things to maybe make an art progam in my future for a project to do whenever I'm bored

+What certificates would I like to earn?
+Possibly Python and Unity, simple, but would help me a lot.